agramonte/CGPollFish/README.md

 3. Import CGPollfish.h.

+4. Call:
-4. Call PollFishInit(“your api key”, one of the position from the enum CGPollFishPosition, padding from position number, “not implemented. tested with a random string, but null should work”).
-Make sure you check if the extension is available before making this call: CGPollfishAvailable();.
+PollFishInit(“your api key”, one of the position from the enum CGPollFishPosition, padding from position number, serverToServerCallBackId or random string if you don't want to use it).

-typedef enum CGPollFishPosition
-{
-    POSITION_TOP_LEFT   = 1,
+typedef enum CGPollFishPosition { POSITION_TOP_LEFT   = 1,
     POSITION_BOTTOM_LEFT = 2,
     POSITION_MIDDLE_LEFT = 3,
     POSITION_TOP_RIGHT = 4,
     POSITION_BOTTOM_RIGHT = 5,

-    POSITION_MIDDLE_RIGHT = 6
+    POSITION_MIDDLE_RIGHT = 6 } CGPollFishPosition;
-} CGPollFishPosition;
+5. Make sure you check if the extension is available before making this call: CGPollfishAvailable();.

 Optional:
 1. The following callbacks have been implemented.
-I have only tested Completed.
+I have tested them all.

 CGPOLLFISH_CALLBACK_RECEIVED